MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

    - Selmer Treble 'n Bass 50w MKII
    - Sunn Model T
    - Tangerine
      - My own "design".
-It's essentially my take on the Orange Rockerverb as a solid state preamp with FET stages, similar to the Randall RG100 being a FET-based Jose modded Marshall.
+It's essentially my take on the Orange Rockerverb + one of the Thunderverb channels as a solid state preamp with FET stages, similar to the Randall RG100 being a FET-based Jose modded Marshall.
    - Trainwreck Liverpool
    - Tube Works MosValve RT-2100
    - Vox AC30C2